Aaron Hicks Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Rangers pitching staff ranks 11th in the league with a collective 9.2 strikeouts per nine innings.

-- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.67).
+- The Rangers' 3.68 team ERA ranks ninth across all MLB pitching staffs.

-- Rangers pitchers combine to give up the second-fewest home runs in baseball (18 total, 0.8 per game).
+- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Heaney (2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched) makes the start for the Rangers, his fifth of the season.
+- deGrom gets the start for the Rangers, his sixth of the season.
+He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.

-- In his most recent outing on Saturday against the Oakland Athletics, the left-hander threw six innings, allowing two earned runs while surrendering five hits.
+- In his last appearance on Sunday, the right-hander tossed six innings against the Oakland Athletics, allowing one earned run while surrendering three hits.

-- The 31-year-old has amassed an ERA of 4.34, with 9.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.